willegetz/willegetz.github.io/rpg/dm/portcity/index.md

 # Port City
 Ominous, foggy, smarmy
+Bay and surrounding slopes formed by a meteor impact.
+The bay was the where the meteor came to rest pushing up the rock to form a ring around what would become the bay.
+The approach of the meteor created a long, narrow valley which has since become rather fertile and verdant.
+The bay filled with water as the parts of the outer ring eroded away or collapsed into the ocean.
+An enterprising merchant won favor with the ruler of the area and was awarded the title of duke/baron(?) and given the bay and it's surrounds in order to expand his mercantile efforts and bring great wealth to the ruler.
+The merchant made his castle on one of the outer ring's outcroppings.

 ### Attributes and Ideas
 - City started as a port town, but as it grew it absorbed the surrounding towns until it became a large city.
 Many of the older towns are now called burgs